FailAcademy/learning/adp-vancouver/_slides/week-08/03-mobile-databases.md

 # Writing

-AsyncStorage con only store `String` values.
-That is ok, because we can use JavaScript's `JSON.stringify` & `JSON.parse` to encode and decode JS objects when we want to store (and retrieve them).
+AsyncStorage can only store `String` values.
+But that is ok, because we can use JavaScript's `JSON.stringify` & `JSON.parse` to encode and decode JS objects when we want to perform CRUD with AsyncStorage.

 ```js
 AsyncStorage.setItem("key", JSON.stringify({ value: "Hey!" }));